Manage machine catalogs

 You can also troubleshoot VDA upgrade issues with recommended actions for a machine.
 To do that, click the machine and then go to the Troubleshoot tab.

 To quickly drill down to machines that have a specific VDA upgrade state, you can use filters.
-For more information, see Use Search in the Full Configuration management interface.
+For more information, see Use Search in Studio.
 Be aware of the following considerations:

 - The VDA Upgrade or VDA Upgrade State filter is available for use only with the following filters: Name and Machine Catalog.